 This attitude toward our choices, and the version of life it suggests, is hogwash.

-For every choice we make, we use of the experience, information, and intentions available to us in that particular moment in which we are making the choice.
-We make the decision we make in an attempt to achieve the goal we desire, with the resources we possess in that now.
-Life then unfurls and arises in the way that it does; it becomes what it is in part as a result of our choice and in part as a result of the mystery with which life manifests, the mystery that at times seems bigger than all our choices.
+For every choice we make, we use the experience, information, and intentions available to us in that particular moment.
+We make the decision in an attempt to achieve the goal we desire with the resources we possess at that moment.
+Life then unfurls in the way that it does; it becomes what it is in part as a result of our choice—and in part as a result of the mystery that life manifests, the mystery that at times seems bigger than all our choices.

 When a choice we make ends up leading to an undesirable situation, it’s a right choice that brought disappointment or suffering.
 While it may not have created what we wanted, it’s presenting us with the lessons to be learned at this moment, and the opportunity to grow into who we are to become now.
 It’s the experience that is our one and only possible life right now.

 Rather than squandering your attention on old choices made, moments that are gone, turn your most powerful gift, your attention, to what’s here now.
-Bring the best of you, your wisdom and your full presence to the next choice that presents itself, here, with a sincere intention to do the best you can with who you are right now.
-Be in this choice, this life, this now, and stop imagining that reality could be or could have been anything other than what it is.
+Bring the best of you, your wisdom, and your full presence to the next choice that presents itself, with a sincere intention to do the best you can with who you are right now.
+This is life’s profound opportunity, the moment-by-moment chance we have to reflect, grow, and choose.

 Nancy Colier is a psychotherapist, interfaith minister, author, public speaker, and workshop leader.
 Colier is available for individual psychotherapy, mindfulness training, spiritual counseling, public speaking, and workshops, and also works with clients via Skype around the world.
 For more information, visit NancyColier.com